-Diagram-as-code tools are just a step towards the tools we need
+Diagram-as-code tools only inch towards the visibility we need

-Diagram-as-code tools are just a step towards the tools we need
+Diagram-as-code tools only inch towards the visibility we need

 Software architecture is the backbone of any successful project.
 Architects, DevOps engineers, and platform teams need effective ways to visualize complex systems, align stakeholders, and facilitate collaboration.
 Diagrams play a crucial role in quickly getting everyone on the same page before jumping into code, minimizing misunderstandings and reducing rework.